History of the Capitol

 In 1928 people were attracted into the theatre to escape to a different world, they were captivated by the whimsical decor and the lavishness of the surroundings.
 They went to hear the orchestra and the mighty Wurlitzer, to watch the newsreel and soak up everything Hollywood had to offer.
 But for the Capitol, the glory days were over before they had started.
 Greater Union was hit hard by the depression and by 1933 when the theatre was converted for talkies, it was already showing second rate movies.

 In 1945 there were 151 million admissions to Australian cinemas, the biggest year in Australian movie history, but by 1958 Australians had been seduced by television and more than 20% of Sydney cinemas had closed.
 It was a grim time for many theatres and without major investment the Capitol’s future looked bleak.
-In 1977 Jesus Christ Superstar finished a successful two-year run but time, lack of funds and vandalism had taken their toll and the Capitol was in ruins.
+In 1972, Harry M. Miller presented Jesus Christ Superstar which had a successful two-year run but time, lack of funds and vandalism had taken their toll and the Capitol was in ruins.

 Saving an Icon